-Gatherings will follow the Napa County guidelines which currently allow for a maximum of 10 people.
+Gatherings will follow the Napa County and State of California guidelines.
 Outdoor and church events will follow separate guidelines established by the County.
 Group gatherings will be reviewed and enforced by the Office of Student Life and Human Resources.

 See Appendix for Enforcement of Policy Protocol